BhavyaAICE/jt/SETUP.md

 ## Admin Account Setup

+The application now uses **Magic Link Authentication** (passwordless login).

-To create an admin account, you need to:
+To create an admin account:

-1. Sign up through the login page with email: `admin@auroraservices.com` and password: `admin123`
+1. Click "Sign In / Sign Up" on the login page
+2. Enter your email (e.g., `admin@auroraservices.com`) in the popup
+3. Check your email inbox for the magic link
+4. Click the magic link to sign in

-2. After signing up, run this SQL query in Supabase SQL Editor to grant admin privileges:
+5. After signing in for the first time, run this SQL query in Supabase SQL Editor to grant admin privileges:

 ```sql
 UPDATE users